episub/episub-typescript-base/README.md

 ## Bugs

 * Every second build the typescript compiler reports modules not found.
 The build still succeeds and the code is still valid.
-This is assumed to be an issue with react-hot-loader.
+Originally it this issue appeared to be caused by react-hot-loader, that no longer seems to be the case as even with `--hot` completely disabled the `TS2307` errors still occur.

 ## Adding new packages